pcrumm/pcrumm.github.io/_drafts/rapid-api-development.md

 <hr>

 My API development techniques can be summed up simply: plan first, test always, build small, and release often.
 We’re software engineers&mdash;we’re good at solving small, decomposable problems.
-By turning our API into one of these, we’ve set ourselves up for success and provided ourselves the tools we need remove distractions and _Get Shit Done_.
+By turning our API into one of these, we’ve set ourselves up for success and provided ourselves the tools we need to remove distractions and _Get Shit Done_.